RISE-drones/rise_drones/contributing.md

 Create an [issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues) and provde the following information by filling in the [template for issue reporting]().
 Please include:
 - A clear and descriptive title.
 - A clear description on the exact steps which reproduce the problem in as many details as possible.
-- Probide specific examples to demonstrate the steps.
+- Provide specific examples to demonstrate the steps.
-- Describe the behavior you observed after followint the steps.
+- Describe the behavior you observed after following the steps.
 - Include screenshots or animated GIFs.
--INclude details about you configuration and environment.
+- Include details about you configuration and environment.

 ### Suggest imporovements

 ### Commit code
-Please sent a GitHub Pull Request to us with a clear list of what you have done.
+Please send a GitHub Pull Request to us with a clear list of what you have done.
 Please follow our coding convention and make sure commits are atomic, that is, one feature per commit.

 Always write a clear log message for your commits.